tungufoss/HI-IVT-intro/README.md

 To bring my presentation to life:

 1. Navigate to the directory.
-2. Use `pdflatex main.tex`.
+2. Use `xelatex main.tex`.
-3. For any citations, go for `bibtex main.aux`, then a couple more spins with `pdflatex main.tex`.
+3. For any citations, go for `bibtex main.aux`, then a couple more spins with `xelatex main.tex`.

 ## A Glimpse at the Presentation: